 Today, the band is part of Miami University's Institute for Learning in Retirement, but is a self-supporting fine arts organization funded by patron donations and sponsors.
 In 2019, after 35 years, Chris Brandenburg stepped down as Director of the Southwestern Ohio Symphonic Band and was succeeded by Danny Maddox Nichols.
 Dan, a former Fairfield City Schools administrator and a graduate of Miami University, had been the Associate Conductor of the SOSB prior to assuming the Director position.

-The SOSB begins its second 50 years still going strong, a true “community band” with members from all over the tri-state area.
+The SOSB continues it's second half century still going strong, a true “community band” with members from all over the tri-state area.
 Musicians volunteer their time and talent and include professionals, amateurs, and students.
 A number of professional musicians who began as student members years ago still play with the band today.
 We welcome support from all those who value the arts in our local community.

 Bill Steihl, Director of the Southwestern Ohio Symphonic Band